separate and equal telephone

 RED: make it fail

-• I change the assertion to call the text function of the telephone module in the src folder
+I change the call in the assertion of test_passing_none to use the result of a call to the text function of the telephone module in the src folder instead of a call to the text function in test_telephone.py

 1def text(the_input):